 Step 5: Making the Top Section - Part 2

 To be able to add a lid to the top of the lighter, you need to add a small piece of ½” tube.
 I decided to make a small wind breaker out of it as well.
-As the wick (sash rope) is thin, you also need to solder in a bush into the 1/2” tube so the wick is held in place.
+As the wick (sash rope which is just cotton rope) is thin, you also need to solder in a bush into the 1/2” tube so the wick is held in place.
 I modified a small ½ male connector to be able to do this but you can use one with a barb and male end like I have suggested in the parts list as well or whatever else you come up with.

 1. Cut a piece of the ½ tube.
 The length needs to be about 25mm long.
 File or sand the ends to remove any burrs

 2. Next, place it into the top of the lighter and put the 1/2” cap on top of the tube.
 The cap should sit flat against the top of the reducer.
 If not, file and reduce the size of the ½ tube until everything fits right.

 3. Remove a small section at the top of the 1/2” tube as shown in the images.
 Measure where the tube meets the reducer and mark so you don’t cut too far.

 4. File the edges smooth and round off any sharp sections.